lucia-auth/lucia/documentation-v2/content/guidebook/password-reset-link/nextjs-pages.md

 ---
-title: "Password reset links in Next.js App Router"
+title: "Password reset links in Next.js Pages Router"
-menuTitle: "Next.js App Router"
+menuTitle: "Next.js Pages Router"
-description: "Learn how to implement password reset using reset links in Next.js App Router"
+description: "Learn how to implement password reset using reset links in Next.js Pages Router"
 ---

 This guide expects access to the user's verified email.
 See [Sign in with email and password with verification links]() guide to learn how to verify the user's email, and email and password authentication in general.